Guy10k/Password-Manger-/README.md

 ![image](https://github.com/Guy10k/Password-Manger-/assets/29884018/59b27b46-abce-4933-a7e4-5880499cefaa)

-<p>Once you generate new password, It automatically copied to clipboard and you can just past it in order to use it at the host site.</p>
+<p>Once you generate new password, It automatically copied to clipboard and you can just paste it in order to use it at the host site you wish.</p>
   <p>Than you can optionally add some other notes for yourself.
 (I personally use it for another authentication code that sometime requires to store either)</p>
  <p>Than press  "Add New Password" bottun and get an indcator:</p>